vippsas/vipps-recurring-api/vipps-recurring-api.md

     "transactionId": null,
     "description": "Monthly payment",
     "type": "RECURRING",
-    "failureReason": "charge_amount_too_high",
-    "failureDescription": "Amount is higher than the users specified max amount" }
+}
 ```

-The user will aslo see a failure description on the charge in the app and a push notification will be sent if enabled.
+The user will also see a failure description on the charge in the app and a

-Display of ChargeFailure and changing maxAmount in Vipps
+push notification will be sent if enabled.

+Display of charge failure due to a charge being higher than the `maxAmount` in Vipps:
 ![variable_amount_charge](images/variable_amount_charge.png)

 ## Skip landing page